-Another policy issue relating to carbon sequestration is leakage (also termed "slippage" in economics), whereby
+Another policy issue relating to carbon sequestration is leakage (also termed "slippage" in economics), whereby mitigation actions in one area (e.g., geographic region, pro-

-5 These estimates were produced using a national-scale economic sector model which estimates the linkage between CO_2 prices and the supply of mitigation activities, for specified price scenarios.
-Hence, the model can produce a range of CO_2 mitigation amounts as a function of price, but the model was not used to estimate the uncertainty of mitigation amounts at a given price level.
+&lt;sup>5 These estimates were produced using a national-scale economic sector model which estimates the linkage between $CO_2$ prices and the supply of mitigation activities, for specified price scenarios.
+Hence, the model can produce a range of $CO_2$ mitigation amounts as a function of price, but the model was not used to estimate the uncertainty of mitigation amounts at a given price level.